HanzgitH/pluginnode-install/README.md

     ./node_temp.sh

 Once completd this will include updated RPC, if updated after Wed 23 Nov 2022:
-  To enable TLS go to the update section, `https://github.com/HanzgitH/plugin_update` and after the gitpull run the `./update` file ONLY.
+  To enable TLS go to the update section, `https://github.com/HanzgitH/plugin_update` and after the gitpull run the `./update` file ONLY from your `/home` directory.

 Disclaimer: